Antique Signed Meiji Kyoware Small Teapot, Japan (1136BEM)

 Description

-Kyoware, also known as Kyoto ware or Kiyomizu ware, refers to the world-famous pottery made in Kyoto in the city’s district near the Kiyomizu Temple, an important and historic Buddhist monument and UNESCO Heritage Site.
-Its official name is “Kyoware” and was designated as one of the Traditional Crafts of Japan by the Minister of Economy, Trade, and Industry.
-Teaware, including teapots, teacups, pouring-vessels and items used for the Japanese tea ceremony (Chanoyu ) have been produced there since the 16th century when refined wares were used to entertain the intellectual and aristocratic elites living in Kyoto.
-Through the years, Chinese and Korean artisans have contributed to the enhancement of refined skills and methods to cater to the highest artistic tastes.
-Kyo Japanese-antiques are hand-thrown, hand-painted, have very sophisticated designs and decoration appreciated worldwide.
-The colors of their stoneware glaze contain a high percentage of glass, which, although fired at a low temperature, make the pigments seem virtually transparent after firing.
+Kyoware ( Kyoto or Kiyomizu ware), the world-famous pottery made in Kyoto, Japan near the Kiyomizu Temple, an important and historic Buddhist monument and UNESCO Heritage Site, is designated as one of the Traditional Crafts of Japan by the Minister of Economy, Trade, and Industry.
+Teaware, including teapots, teacups, pouring-vessels and items for the Japanese tea ceremony (Chanoyu ) have been produced there since the 16th century to entertain the intellectual and aristocratic elites living in Kyoto.
+Through the years, Chinese and Korean artisans have contributed to the refined skills and methods to cater to the highest artistic tastes.
+Kyo antiques are hand-thrown and painted with sophisticated designs and decoration appreciated worldwide.
+The stoneware glaze contain a high percentage of glass, which, although fired at a low temperature, make the pigments seem virtually transparent after firing.
 Its appearance is of such high quality that it is often mistaken for porcelain.
-This pot was mistakenly represented at auction as being a Satsuma teapot despite having the Japanese characters Kiyomizu as a form of a seal of the kiln where it was made on the bottom.
-As in many Asian countries, small-teapots are often favored for single servings that enhance brewing and slow down consumption, adding to a greater enjoyment of the meditative tea drinking experience.
-The chrysanthemum (kiku in Japanese) in a basket represented in blue and red on the body and lid symbolizes longevity and rejuvenation.
+The Japanese characters Kiyomizu seal of the kiln is on the bottom.
+As in many Asian countries, small-teapots are favored for single servings that enhance brewing and slow down consumption, adding to a greater enjoyment of the meditative tea drinking experience.
+The chrysanthemum (kiku in Japanese) in a basket in blue and red on the body and lid symbolizes longevity and rejuvenation.
 It is in excellent condition with an old repair on the rim.
-Although functional-and-utilitarian, we recommend antique teaware be used only for decorative purposes and make great gifts.
+We recommend antique teaware be used only for decorative purposes and they make great gifts.

 Sources